 What Is a Joint Venture Agreement?

-A joint venture agreement is a written contract outlining the circumstances of two parties pursuing a business activity or project.
+A joint venture agreement is a written contract outlining the circumstances of parties pursuing a business activity or project.
 This agreement details the arrangement between separate entities (often with interrelated strengths) who combine their resources, capital, and expertise to accomplish a common goal.

 Instead of creating a formal partnership or new legal entity, a contractual joint venture (JV) allows the parties to continue filing their tax returns separately yet still reap the financial advantages of a partnership, such as sharing resources and risks.